 While some companies make good faith efforts to create truly hypoallergenic products, others use the label as a branding opportunity to trick you out of your cash.
 Proceed with caution!

-This has become a big one in the skincare industry, especially for those of us with less-than-perfect skin.
+This is a big one in the skincare industry, especially for those of us with less-than-perfect skin.

 Non-comedogenic essentially means that a product avoids pore-clogging ingredients, which in turn helps prevent acne.
 Non-comedogenic products are not acne treatments and can’t assure a 100% clear complexion, but they may discourage new breakouts from forming!